nicolasgomollon/PTATableViewCell/README.md

 // Asks the delegate whether a given cell should be swiped.
 Defaults to `true` if not implemented. func tableViewShouldSwipe(cell: PTATableViewCell) -> Bool

-// Tells the delegate that the specified cell is being swiped with a percentage. func tableViewIsSwiping(cell: PTATableViewCell, with percentage: Double)
+// Tells the delegate that the specified cell is being swiped with the offset and percentage. func tableViewIsSwiping(cell: PTATableViewCell, with offset: CGFloat, percentage: Double)

 // Tells the delegate that the specified cell started swiping. func tableViewDidStartSwiping(cell: PTATableViewCell)